NSLS2/bmm-bluesky-by-example/docs/redis.rst

    :Lesson: Maintain the state of an experiment in a way that is
 	    independent of the running Bluesky process.
-In this way, state can be preserved even if Bluesky crashes.
+In this way, state can be preserved even if Bluesky is exited.
 It also allows multiple processes to access knowledge of the state of the running experiment.